Результаты анализа

 низкая

-Посмотреть тарифыКак ИИ сделал вывод
+Как ИИ сделал вывод

 Окружение

-Coastal Plain • Subtropical • Tropical/Humid
+Coastal Plain • Subtropical • Tropical/Humid • Coastal • Tropical

 Инфраструктура

 North American style (Type A/B) power outlet • Residential bathroom with square tiles and a decorative border strip, common in homes from the 1980s-2000s.
-Octagonal mirrors were also popular during this period.
+Octagonal mirrors were also popular during this period. • Typical residential bathroom design for the region, featuring ceramic tiles with a decorative, patterned border.
+The octagonal mirrors are also a common feature in homes of a certain age. • Residential bathroom featuring tile work and decorative elements that are widespread in the Dominican Republic.

 Текст и таблички